timheuer/base64-to-file/README.md

     fileName: 'myTemporaryFile.txt'
     encodedString: ${{ secrets.SOME_ENCODED_STRING }}
 ```
+By default this writes the `fileName` to a temporary path defined by `env.RUNNER_TEMP`.
+If you want a different path that is writable, specify `fileDir` as an input argument as well and then `fileDir` and `fileName` will be combined to create the path where the output will be written.
+This assumes permissions in the `fileDir` are correct and does not try to set them.
 ## Using the file in a later step
 The Action has an output variable named filePath that you can use as this file is written to TEMP.
 Make sure you ad an `id` to your step when using this Action so that you can easily pull it out of the steps context later.